 (a) Each of the Parent and the Acquisition Subsidiary has all requisite power and authority to execute and deliver this Agreement and to perform its obligations hereunder.
-The execution and delivery by the Parent and the Acquisition Subsidiary of this Agreement and the agreements contemplated hereby including the Reincorporation Merger Agreement (collectively, the "Transaction Documentation"), and subject to the adoption of this Agreement and the approval of the transactions contemplated by this Agreement and the Reincorporation Merger Agreement by no less than a majority of the votes represented by the outstanding shares of Parent Common Stock and Parent Series B Preferred entitled to vote on this Agreement and the Reincorporation Merger Agreement and the transactions contemplated by this

-Agreement and the Reincorporation Merger Agreement voting individually, or together as one class, which represents approval of holders of more than 50% of the Parent's outstanding voting securities (the "Stockholder Approval"), have been authorized by all necessary corporate action on the part of Parent and the Acquisition Subsidiary, respectively.
+The execution and delivery by the Parent and the Acquisition Subsidiary of this Agreement and the agreements contemplated hereby including the Reincorporation Merger Agreement (collectively, the "Transaction Documentation"), and subject to the adoption of this Agreement and the approval of the transactions contemplated by this Agreement and the Reincorporation Merger Agreement by no less than a majority of the votes represented by the outstanding shares of Parent Common Stock and Parent Series B Preferred entitled to vote on this Agreement and the Reincorporation Merger Agreement and the transactions contemplated by this Agreement and the Reincorporation Merger Agreement voting individually, or together as one class, which represents approval of holders of more than 50% of the Parent's outstanding voting securities (the "Stockholder Approval"), have been authorized by all necessary corporate action on the part of Parent and the Acquisition Subsidiary, respectively.
 This Agreement and each of the documents included in the Transaction Documentation has been duly and validly executed and delivered by the Parent or the Acquisition Subsidiary, as the case may be, and, subject to receipt of Stockholder Approval (assuming due authorization, execution and delivery by each Partnership), constitutes a valid and binding obligation of the Parent or the Acquisition Subsidiary, as the case may be, enforceable against them in accordance with its terms, except as such enforceability may be limited under applicable bankruptcy, insolvency and similar laws, rules or regulations affecting creditors' rights and remedies generally and to general principles of equity, whether applied in a court of law or a court of equity.

-(b) Neither the execution and delivery of this Agreement by Parent or Acquisition Subsidiary, nor the consummation by Parent or Acquisition Subsidiary of the transactions contemplated by this Agreement and the Reincorporation Merger Agreement, nor compliance by Parent or Acquisition Subsidiary with any of the terms or provisions of this Agreement and the Reincorporation Merger Agreement, will (i) violate any provision of the Organizational Documents of the Parent or Acquisition Subsidiary or (ii) assuming that the consents, approvals and filings referred to in Section 3.3(a) and Section 3.4 are duly obtained and/or made, (A) violate any Law or Order applicable to Parent, any of its subsidiaries or any of their respective properties or assets or (B) violate, conflict with, result in a breach of any provision of or the loss of any benefit under, constitute a default (or an event that, with or without the giving of notice or lapse of time, or both, would constitute a default) under, result in the termination of or a right of termination or cancellation under, accelerate the performance required by, require the consent, approval or authorization of, or notice to or filing with any third-party with respect to, or result in the creation of any Lien upon any of the respective properties or assets of Parent or any of its subsidiaries under, any of the terms, conditions or provisions of any Permit, Contract or other obligation to which Parent or any of its subsidiaries is a party or by which any of them or any of their respective properties or assets is bound except, with respect to clause (ii), any such violation, conflict, breach, default, termination, cancellation, acceleration or creation that would not, individually or in the aggregate, reasonably be expected to have a Parent Material Adverse Effect.
+(b) Neither the execution and delivery of this Agreement by Parent or Acquisition Subsidiary, nor the consummation by Parent or Acquisition Subsidiary of the transactions contemplated by this Agreement and the Reincorporation Merger Agreement, nor compliance by Parent or Acquisition Subsidiary with any of the terms or provisions of this Agreement and the Reincorporation Merger Agreement, will (i) violate any provision of the Organizational Documents of the Parent or Acquisition Subsidiary or (ii) assuming that the consents, approvals and filings referred to in Section 3.3(a) and Section 3.4 are duly obtained and/or made, (A) violate any Law or Order applicable to Parent, any of its subsidiaries or any of their respective properties or assets or (B) violate, conflict with, result in a breach of any provision of or the loss of any benefit under, constitute a default (or an event that, with or without the giving of notice or lapse of time, or both, would constitute a default) under, result in the termination of, or notice to or filing with any third-party with respect to, or result in the creation of any Lien upon any of the respective properties or assets of Parent or any of its subsidiaries is a party or by which any of them or any of their respective properties or assets is bound except, with respect to clause (ii), any such violation, conflict, breach, default, termination, cancellation, acceleration or creation that would not, individually or in the aggregate, reasonably be expected to have a Parent Material Adverse Effect.